Virginia: Fine and performing arts

 The Steel Wheels, an Americana roots folk rock band, plays at Jefferson Theater in Charlottesville in February 2019.

 Virginia ranks near the middle of U.S. states in terms of public spending on the arts As of 2021, at just over half of the national average.
 The state government does fund some institutions, including the Virginia Museum of Fine Arts and the Science Museum of Virginia.
 Other museums include the Steven F. Udvar-Hazy Center of the National Air and Space Museum and the Chrysler Museum of Art.
 Besides these sites, many open-air museums are located in the Commonwealth, such as Colonial Williamsburg, the Frontier Culture Museum, and various historic battlefields.
 The Virginia Foundation for the Humanities works to improve the Commonwealth's civic, cultural, and intellectual life.

 The Harrison Opera House, in Norfolk, is home of the Virginia Opera.
 The Virginia Symphony Orchestra operates in and around Hampton Roads.
 Resident and touring theater troupes operate from the American Shakespeare Center in Staunton.
 The Barter Theatre in Abingdon, designated the State Theatre of Virginia, won the first Regional Theatre Tony Award in 1948, while the Signature Theatre in Arlington won it in 2009.
 There is also a Children's Theater of Virginia, Theatre IV, which is the second-largest touring troupe in the nation.
 Notable music performance venues include The Birchmere, the Landmark Theater, and Jiffy Lube Live.
 Wolf Trap National Park for the Performing Arts is located in Vienna and is the only national park intended for use as a performing arts center.

 Virginia is known for its tradition in the music genres of old-time string and bluegrass, with groups such as the Carter Family and Stanley Brothers achieving national prominence during the 1940s.
 The state's African tradition is found through gospel, blues, and shout bands, with both Ella Fitzgerald and Pearl Bailey coming from Newport News.
-Contemporary Virginia is also known for folk rock artists like Dave Matthews and Jason Mraz, R&B artists Chris Brown, D'Angelo, and Kali Uchis, hip hop stars like Pharrell Williams, Timbaland, Missy Elliott and Pusha T, as well as thrash metal groups like GWAR and Lamb of God.
+Contemporary Virginia is also known for folk rock artists like Dave Matthews and Jason Mraz, R&B artists Chris Brown, D'Angelo, and Kali Uchis, hip-hop stars like Pharrell Williams, Timbaland, Missy Elliott and Pusha T, as well as thrash metal groups like Gwar, Lamb of God and metalcore acts like Bad Omens.
 Several members of country music band Old Dominion grew up in the Roanoke area, and took their band name from Virginia's state nickname.